 So, you need a runner turned climber or climber turned runner (which is the category we both fall into) and you need a spell of dry enough weather that the high mountain crags will be in good condition.
 Something the Lakes aren’t known for.

-Climb all 15 rock routes that appear in Classic Rock which range from VDiff to Very Severe.
+Climb all 15 rock routes that appear in the Lake District section of Classic Rock, which range from VDiff to Very Severe.

 Run 50-60km to get between said routes.
 Unsupported.
 Sub 24hrs

 As it was, this text arrived in the middle of the longest heatwave on record.
 A good and a terrible thing.
 Many gills are dry, tarns low and normally reliable springs are nowhere to be found.

 And so, Monday saw us bedding down in the back of Steve’s van on the Walna Scar road and setting the alarm for the despicable time of 1:30am.